 But the proposal is also plagued with problematic ideas: with so much personal data in play, there are insufficient safeguards for user privacy, and to make matters worse, the proposal also includes changes to the Commission’s existing rules on QWACs — a special type of web security certificate — that could allow governments to spy on citizens.

-As An MEP who represent their political group in negotiations on a law with other MEPs. in the JURI committee, I worked hard to address these issues.
-Today our committee voted on the final version of our report on the file.
+As An MEP who represent their political group in negotiations on a law with other MEPs.
+More in the The Legal Affairs Committee, one of the parliamentary committees that I am a member of.
+More The European Parliament is divided up into Committees: smaller groups of MEPs that work on a particular topic.
+More, I worked hard to address these issues.
+Today our The European Parliament is divided up into Committees: smaller groups of MEPs that work on a particular topic.
+More voted on the final version of our report on the file.
 The result is a set of changes that would significantly improve the privacy and security of the wallet for end users, and that protects privacy online.

 The European Digital Identity: A Problem for Privacy?

 One of our key concerns was the intent of the Commission to have the wallet adopted as widely as possible.
 While I do believe a not-for-profit privacy-first wallet system would be an excellent thing, I are concerned that Big Tech may take advantage of this system to force citizens to hand over data, or that worse still, governments might force citizens to use their wallet to sign up in a way that would impact their right to privacy.
 Finally, the Commission wanted to introduce a single unique and persistent identifier for each citizen, a move that would enable tracing across the EU.